We offer innovative solutions and value added services for metal recycling, reusing and reducing.

 Access to Information

-Principle 6: In order to fulfill their responsibilities, directors should be provided with complete, adequate and timely information prior to board meetings and on an on-going basis so as to enable them to make informed decisions to discharge their duties and responsibilities.
+Principle 6: In order to fulfil their responsibilities, directors should be provided with complete, adequate and timely information prior to board meetings and on an on-going basis so as to enable them to make informed decisions to discharge their duties and responsibilities.

 The Management also consults with Board members regularly whenever necessary and appropriate.
 The Board is issued with Board papers including financial, business and corporate matters of the Group timely and prior to Board meetings to enable the Directors to oversee the Company's operational and financial performance.
 Directors are also informed of any significant developments or events relating to the Company.

-The Company Secretaries or their representatives attends all Board and Board Committees meetings and prepares minutes of Board and Board Committees meetings and assists the Chairman in ensuring that Board procedures are followed and reviewed in accordance with the Company's Constitution so that the Board functions effectively and the relevant rules and regulations applicable to the Company are complied with.
+The Company Secretaries or their representatives attend all Board and Board Committees meetings and prepares minutes of Board and Board Committees meetings and assists the Chairman in ensuring that Board procedures are followed and reviewed in accordance with the Company's Constitution so that the Board functions effectively and the relevant rules and regulations applicable to the Company are complied with.
 The Company Secretaries or their representatives' role is to advise the Board on all governance matters, ensuring that legal and regulatory requirements as well as Board policies and procedures are complied with.
 The appointment and removal of the Company Secretaries are subjected to the approval of the Board.

 The Directors either individually or as a group may seek independent professional advice in furtherance of their duties.
 The costs of such service will be borne by the Company.

 Procedures for Developing Remuneration Policies